SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-11-17-Second place in the European Big Data Prize.md

 participants' working software.
 Yet another data set, verification data (data from the same process, but at a different time period) was used for the verification runs and final ranking of the pre-selected applications by the jury.

+Prior to the opening of the contest platform, a starting kit was provided.
+This is a simulator of the contest platform that allows a participant to get familiar with the contest running environment and allows for the testing of the working software against sample datasets, representative to the actual test dataset.

-One of the difficulties of this challenge was the unkown test distribution, which made it very difficult to improve the model.
-As little was know of the unseen test data conservative parameter settings were used in the final submission.
-Lot's of inductive biases were used to ease the heavy lifting of the required model.
-These inductive biases will be stressed throughout the Model Approach.
+One of the difficulties of this challenge is the unkown test distribution, which makes it very difficult to improve the model.
+As little is know of the unseen test data conservative parameter settings are used in the final submission.
+Lot's of inductive biases are used to ease the heavy lifting of the required model.
+These inductive biases are stressed throughout the Model Approach.

 ## <a name="modelApproach"><a> Model Approach

 This section aims to summarize on a high level the modeling strategy of the competition approach.
-All logic is implemented in Python, which is GPL compatible.
-The Tensorflow package is used to train and load deep learning models.Tensorflow was used for deep learning in Python.
-Pandas for tabular data handling and numpy for numeric computations.
-Multiprocessing is used to parallelize the computations.
+All logic is implemented in <b>Python</b>, which is GPL compatible.
+The Tensorflow package is used to train and load deep learning models. <b>Tensorflow</b> is used for deep learning in Python. <b>Pandas</b> for tabular data handling and <b>numpy</b> for numeric computations. <b>Multiprocessing</b> is used to parallelize the computations.

 ### <a name="preProcessing"><a> Pre-processing

 The most important steps of the data preprocessing approach are discussed below.

-The raw data contains all sorts of unusual time series patterns of which the following three are the most important:
+The raw data contains all sorts of unusual time series patterns of which the following three are the most important: <b>Short outlier bursts</b>, <b>Interpolated values</b> and <b>Zero values<b/>.

-* Short outlier bursts
-* Interpolated values
-* Zero values

 #### Handling outliers
-Short burst outliers were removed from the training data and are ignored completely since it is likely to hurt the modeling capability.
+Short burst outliers are removed from the training data and are ignored completely since it is likely to hurt the modeling capability.
 The better fit is expected to outweigh benefits from learning about outlier patterns.
 {% include image.html url="/img/EC/remove_outliers.jpg" description="<small>Removing Outliers</small>" %}